garrandall/popular-music-data/tracks/the-carpal-tunnel-of-love-fall-out-boy.md

 Whoa oh, we're so miserable and stunning
 Whoa oh, love songs for the genuinely cunning
 Whoa oh, we're so miserable and stunning
-Whoa oh, love songs for the genuinely cunning, ohh...
+Whoa oh, love songs for the genuinely cunning, oh...

 It was ice cream headaches and sweet avalanche
 When the pearls in our shells got up to dance